saylesss88/nix-book/src/installation/enc/enc_install.md

 > ❗ NOTE: This is a bit convoluted, there are a few paths you can follow.
 If
 > you choose to use the starter repo (<https://github.com/saylesss88/my-flake>)
-> just follow the included README.
+> just follow the included README and use this for reference.

 ## What does LUKS Encryption Protect?